Som Tam Pla Ra Recipe

 • Garlic

-• Lime Fresh lime juice is a key ingredient for adding a tangy flavor to the salad dressing.
+• Lime Fresh lime juice adds a bright, tangy acidity to the salad dressing.

-Step 2: Pound the dried and fresh chilies with garlic using a mortar and pestle.
+Step 1: Pound the dried and fresh chilies together with the garlic in a mortar and pestle until roughly crushed.

 Mortar and pestle with crushed spices and yard long beans.